 We have not generated revenue to date, and will not generate product revenue in the foreseeable future, although revenues are anticipated to be realized following approval of the Company's BLA.
-We expect to continue to incur significant operating losses as expenses continue as we proceed with clinical trials with respect to leronlimab (PRO 140) and continue to advance it through the product development and regulatory process.
-The future trends of all expenses will be driven, in large part, by the future outcomes of the clinical trials and their correlative effect on general and administrative expenses, in addition to the manufacturing of new commercial leronlimab (PRO 140), along with the increasing activities to prepare and file a BLA for leronlimab (PRO 140) as a combination therapy.
-We will require a significant amount of additional capital in the future for our clinical trials and to advance our manufacturing activities of leronlimab (PRO 140) necessary for completion of our BLA filing.
+We expect to continue to incur significant operating losses as expenses continue as we proceed with clinical trials with respect to leronlimab and continue to advance it through the regulatory process towards ultimate approval, concurrent with evaluating multiple cancer indications.
+The future trends of all expenses will be driven, in large part, by the future outcomes of the clinical trials and their correlative effect on general and administrative expenses, along with the increasing activities to complete the remaining two portions of our BLA filing for leronlimab as a combination therapy and will require a significant amount of additional capital in the future to complete these endeavors.